 But it’s not as simple as that: If the film is texturally pro-nostalgia, it is textually anti-nostalgia.
 Many of the characters are unhappy or nasty to each other, and this gives the film some much-needed edge to counter the rose-tinted view of the past.
 None of us were quite so generous and upbeat in high school as we might have wished we were.
 Many characters openly profess boredom and the gnawing urge for something more meaningful: “All I’m saying is that if I ever start referring to these as the best years of my life — remind me to kill myself,” mopes Pink.
 Characters engage in gratuitous hazing, not to mention Wooderson’s (Matthew McConaughey) incessant grooming of underage girls.
 On the other hand, Wooderson facilitates the Moon Tower party and is as gentle and non-pressuring as any adult partying with high schoolers could possibly be, providing a reassuring voice to Pink that it’ll all work out so long as he keeps L-I-V-I-N livin’.
 It’s complex, you see.
 No simple morals or takeaways.

-All that makes the movie sound a bit academic and pretentious, which is exactly what it isn’t.
+All that makes the movie sound a bit academic and pretentious, which is exactly what it is not.
 Dazed and Confused works because it is so damn fun.
 It’s so unburdened and smoothly flowing that it almost seems too easy.
-(But if it was easy, there’d be a Dazed and Confused every other year, and there hasn’t been one since.)
+(But if it was easy, there’d be a Dazed and Confused every year, and there hasn’t been one since.)
 It’s so joyful to watch these kids cruise from school to baseball practice to a party, always searching for the next good time.
-Linklater has filled the movie with so many energetic and fun moments that the film never loses its sense of delight.
+Linklater has filled the movie with so many energetic and fun moments that the film never loses its sense of delight, no matter how many times you watch.

 Linklater must have spent a lot of time studying Cassavetes and the neo-realism movement.
 He takes the John Hughes template for high teen melodrama and turns it inside out.
 The dialogue feels unscripted and natural, as if these are regular kids talking about everyday things; the exact opposite of, e.g., the big Breakfast Club speeches.
 There aren’t too many jokes per se; they’re more like riffs.
 There’s no punchline to the Martha Washington “cool, cool lady” monologue by Slater (Rory Cochrane), but that means every contour of it is worth celebrating and memorizing.
 (Slater, by the way, is one of cinema’s great stoners.)